On Linear Learning with Manycore Processors: Conclusions

 \section{Conclusions}

-We introduced HTHC for training general linear models on standalone manycore computers including a complete, architecture-cognizant implementation.
-We showed that it provides a significant reduction of training time as opposed to a straightforward implementation of coordinate descent.
-In our experiments, the speedup varies from 5$\times$ to more than 10$\times$ depending on the data set as well as the stopping criterion.
-We also showed that an implementation on a 72-core machine, even when using only a fraction of its resources, is competitive against a CPU-GPU system with more than 1500\,GPU cores.
+We introduced HTHC for training general linear models on standalone manycores including a complete, architecture-cognizant implementation.
+We support dense, sparse, and quantized 4-bit data representations.
+We demonstrated that HTHC provides a significant reduction of training time as opposed to a straightforward parallel implementation of coordinate descent.
+In our experiments, the speedup varies from 5$\times$ to more than 10$\times$ depending on the data set and the stopping criterion.
+We also showed that our implementation for dense datasets is competitive against the state-of-the-art libraries and a CPU-GPU code.
 An advantage of HTHC over the CPU-GPU heterogeneous learning schemes is the ability of balancing distribution of machine resources such as memory and CPU cores between different tasks, an approach inherently impossible on heterogeneous platforms.
-To the best of our knowledge, this is the first such scheme proposed in the field of manycore machine learning.
+To the best of our knowledge, this is the first scheme with major heterogeneous tasks running in parallel proposed in the field of manycore machine learning.
 The inherent adaptivity of HTHC should enable porting it to other existing and future standalone manycore platforms.